Azure/cortana-intelligence-product-detection-from-images/technical_deployment/README.md

 ## Train a Model on the DSVM

+The instructions below are for Windows DSVM.
+If you're using a Linux DSVM, use **source activate** instead of **activate** to activate a virtual environment.

 ### Configure the DSVM

 Double-click the ".rdp" file that you downloaded in the "[Provision the Microsoft Data Science Virtual Machine](#dsvm)" step above.
 Enter your credentials for the DSVM to log into it.
 From this point forward, we'll do everything on the DSVM.

 Open a web browser on the DSVM and open the [GitHub repo](https://github.com/Azure/cortana-intelligence-product-detection-from-images).
 Download the repository by clicking on the **Clone or download** button of the GitHub repository and then **Download ZIP**.
 Unzip the downloaded file.

-Go to the [Unofficial Windows Binaries for Python Extension Packages site](http://www.lfd.uci.edu/~gohlke/pythonlibs/) to download the following Python wheel:
+Click [this link](https://publicdata.blob.core.windows.net/cntkciqs/numpy-1.12.1%2Bmkl-cp35-cp35m-win_amd64.whl) to download the following Python wheel:

 ```
 numpy-1.12.1+mkl-cp35-cp35m-win_amd64